GMOD/Apollo3/docs/deployment/deployment.md

 There are several other options you can configure.
 You can see [this](.env) sample `.env` file for a description of the other configuration options.
 For now, we will set `ALLOW_GUEST_USER` to be true to simplify testing.
+Options set in `compose.yml` take precedence over the options in the `.env` file.

 ##### MongoDB